 It’s important to know what’s reasonable to expect of your puppy.
 An adolescent Chihuahua won’t be able to hold her bladder for as long as an adult Labrador will — so don’t expect her to.

 Keep in mind the general once-per-hour-per-month rule, but this only works up to about 8 hours or so.
 Some dogs can’t even go that long.
 I know plenty of small adult dogs who simply can’t hold their bladders for longer than even 5 or 6 hours.

 If you’re routinely pushing your dog past her limits, you’re setting everyone up for failure.

-While you’re struggling with potty issues, it’s imperative that you follow your dog around outside until she pees.
-You must immediately reward her for peeing with some high-quality treats.
-If you wait until you’re back inside, she probably won’t make the connection.
-So yes, this means carrying treats with you whenever you go outside.
+While you’re struggling with potty issues, it’s imperative that you follow your dog around outside until she pees and reward her for a job well done.

 I still do this with my adult dog — potty training is really important to me.
 Although I don’t carry treats with me as religiously as I do with a new puppy, I still like to pay my dog for peeing outside.
-This is especially helpful since I’m training her to the bathroom on cue.
+This is especially helpful since I’m training my dog to go to the bathroom on command.